OpenTermsArchive/engine/README.md

   }
 }
 ```

+The default configuration is merged with (and overridden by) environment-specific configuration that can be specified at startup with the [`NODE_ENV` environment variable](#node-env).

 An example of a production configuration file can be found in `config/production.json`.
 It includes the extra configuration for: